javigong/circuitai-nextjs-typescript-redis-tailwind-nextauth/README.md

 - Used SWR for efficient data fetching and caching.
 - Styled the application with Tailwind CSS.
 - Utilized Framer Motion to create interactive and animated UI components.
+- Set up continuous integration and deployment using GitHub Actions
 - This project allowed me to explore the capabilities of artificial intelligence in web development and gain experience with serverless architecture and real-time communication.

 ![smartmockups_lbmljzkr](https://user-images.githubusercontent.com/42308135/207423426-f4a460d0-3755-4012-bfcd-3342ce1a4fc5.jpg)